kite03/echoac-poc/README.md

 To read our interactions with the staff team of this company, and to see the companys' response to us disclosing this exploit to them, visit https://github.com/kite03/echoac-poc/blob/main/Writeup.md. it's honestly quite damming.

 ## The Main Memory IOCTL Bug (CVE ID requested)
-### A simple working PoC can be found in the PoC folder.
+### A working privilege escalation PoC can be found in the PoC folder.

 `echo-free.exe` deploys a Kernel driver named `echo_driver.sys`, which it uses mainly to scan process memory to "check for cheats".